Pavlo Unguryan

 In 2002 Unguryan earned a law degree from the National University "Odesa Law Academy".
 Then he headed the office for strategic planning at the Department of Environment and Natural Resources of Ukraine.
-In 2006 he was elected as a member of Odessa City Council where he served until 2008.
+In 2006 he was elected as a member of Odesa City Council where he served until 2008.
 In 2008 Unguryan was elected as the Member of Parliament of Ukraine and served until 2012.
 In executive power, Unguryan worked as Deputy Secretary of Environment and Natural Resources Department of Ukraine in 2014.
 In the same year, he was elected as a Member of Parliament.
 Since 2015 he was a member of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe.

 Unguryan positions himself as an Evangelical Christian and as one of the conservative political leaders of Ukraine.

 Education

 In 1997 Unguryan entered the National University "Odesa Law Academy" and in 2002 received a degree in law as one of the finest students.
 From 2003 to 2007 he studied public administration in the National Academy for Public Administration under the President of Ukraine.
 In 2012 Unguryan defended the thesis and received a Candidate of Sciences in Public Administration and is currently working on a PhD in law.